 43. The Arts Factory

-About a 10-minute drive from The Strip, The Arts Factory is a great place for those that love art galleries and creative spaces.
+About a 10-minute drive from The Strip, The Arts Factory is a great place for those who love art galleries and creative spaces.
 This colorful warehouse offers a selection of work featuring about 30 local artists.
 There is even an art vending machine!

 Some locals advise that the best time to visit is during their First Friday events.
 During the first Friday of each month, the gallery hosts a free festival that celebrates art, food, music, and more.
 Limited paid parking is available.
 Therefore, plan accordingly and consider using the city’s shuttle service.